 Our church community is diverse in our beliefs, educational level, socio-economic status, age, and culture.
 We celebrate our differences as they contribute to the richness of our community, our worship and our ministry experiences.

-Our congregation is diverse in theological perspective, educational level, socio-economic status, age, culture, and individual gifts.
-We strive to accept and celebrate our differences as contributing to the richness of our worship and ministry experiences.
-Currently a large proportion of our congregation consists of retired persons and a few young families.
-A number of Acadia University students make Wolfville Baptist Church their home during their university years bringing their youthful energy and willingness to help, and enriching our spiritual community.
+Our congregation consists of retired persons and a growing number of young families.
+Each year a number of Acadia University students make Wolfville Baptist Church their home, bringing their youthful energy and willingness to help and enriching our spiritual community.

 International and Community Care

-We are a quietly caring people who support one another and have a strong history of commitment to missions both at home and abroad which we generously support, both financially and in person.
+We have a strong history of commitment to missions both at home and abroad which we support both financially and in person.
 Over the years we have sponsored refugees from Iraq, Russia, and Syria, and members of the congregation have volunteered for mission projects in Cuba, Kenya, Bolivia, El Salvador, Honduras, and India.
-Working with St. John’s Anglican Church, Parish of Horton, and the community since the Fall of 2015, we have brought 15 Syrian refugees to Wolfville, and 4 more await travel documents.
+Working with St. John’s Anglican Church, Parish of Horton, and the community since the Fall of 2015, we have brought 15 Syrian refugees to Wolfville.

 a visitation program carried out by our Pastor of Congregational Care and other members of the Pastoral Ministry Team as well as members of the congregation (by telephone and in-person visits);

 a ministry of song in local seniors’ homes;

 four choral scholarships fundraised by our choir who warmly welcome the scholars and other student participants into their musical community;

 the prison ministry program to which our congregation gives financially as well as through active participation in Kairos marathons; and